 As traffic accidents increase over the years, we regularly update our car accident statistics to help both our clients and readers to understand what is going on with the traffic both locally and nationally.

-Traffic accident fatalities have declined over the last few years, only to increase again in 2015.
+As we reported in the previous years, traffic accident fatalities had declined over a series of years, only to increase again in 2015.
 According to the National Highway Traffic Safety Administration’s Fatality Analysis Reporting System (FARS), there were 35,092 traffic accident deaths in 2015.
-Up 7.2 percent when compared to the 2014.
+Up 7.2 percent when compared to the 2014 data.

 Over time, deadly crash rates picked up again, with its peak being registered in 2017 (40,231 deaths).
 In 2018, however, officials noticed a decline.

 According to the National Safety Council, 2019 followed the trend, with an estimated 38,800 people losing their lives to traffic accidents — a 2% decline when compared to 2018’s 39,404 deaths.

 Official 2018 reports show that pedestrian deaths remain on the rise, with distracted driving being behind 8% of all crashes.

 Drowsy driving is also making a comeback, being behind 2% of all crashes

 According to the U.S. Department of Transportation’s Fatality Analysis Reporting System (FARS), there were 35,766 fatal motor vehicle crashes in the United States in 2020.
 At least 38,824 people died as a result.
 However, 2021 saw an even greater increase in car accident deaths.

 The National Highway Traffic Safety Administration (NHTSA) stated that 42,915 people died in motor vehicle crashes in 2021 alone, a 10.5% increase from the previous year.